lynnpetals/rivals-2-toolkit/README.md

   - To get the character stats, just input `CD_` into the search box, left click on the first file, hit "Ctrl+A" to select all the files, right click, and select "Save Properties (.json)".
 - Where is it exported?
 If you look at the bottom right, there is an icon that when highlighted, reads "Open Output Folder".
 Click that icon, and then navigate through Exports > Rivals2 > Content > Characters.
 This "Characters" folder is the one we want.

 Congrats!
 Now you have your characters folder.
 You can move this wherever you would like, as long as it is comfortable to access.
-I put this in a folder called "RIVALS_DATA" on my Documents folder.
+I put this in a folder called "RIVALS_DATA" on my machine.

 # Creating a Patch File
 You'll need Python and a notebook interpreter to do that.
 Personally, I use VSCodium, an open source version of VSCode to avoid any telemetry stuff if you're not a fan of that.